sql-machine-learning/elasticdl/docs/designs/checkpoint_design.md

 We can set the `keep_checkpoint_max` in ElasticDL.
 After saving a checkpoint, each PS instance will check the number of checkpoints it saved and will remove its earliest checkpoint file in `model_v{version}` if the number exceeds the `keep_checkpoint_max`.
 Then, it will remove the `model_v{version}` subdirectory if it is empty.

 ### Restore Model Parameters from a Checkpoint
-The number of PS instances may be various when we restore model parameters to train or predict.
+The number of PS instances may vary when we restore model parameters to train or predict.
 So, we need to reassign variables and embedding vectors in checkpoint to new PS instances.
 For each new PS instance, it will traverse all protobuf files in the checkpoint directory and get variables and embedding vectors if `hash_utils.string_to_id(var.name)` or `hash_utils.int_to_id(embedding_id)` is equal to its index (`ps_id`).
 The pseudo-code is:
 ```python
 non_embedding_vars = {}
 embedding_table_vectors = {}